SunnyLinTsaiNing/Carlson-School-RAG-Chatbot/README.md

+🔗 This is a forked project developed in collaboration with [@KoJenKang](https://github.com/KoJenKang).
 # Trends Marketplace Project
 In this project, we leveraged the Retrieval-Augmented Generation (RAG) approach to build a chatbot for the Carlson School's website, using Gemini, a large language model developed by Google.
 This project showcases the benefits of RAG compared to traditional generative AI systems and explores its business applications.